SamWindell/Signet/docs/usage.md

 signet sample-\* auto-tune --sample-sets ".\*(close|room|ambient).\*" "close"

 The entire folder of different mic positions can be processed in a single command.

+`--sample-set TEXT`
+"Rather than auto-tune each file individually, process all the files in an identical manner based on a single authority file.
+Takes 1 argument: the name (without folders or extension) of the file that should be the authority - all of the files will be tuned by the same amount based on this file.

+This is the same as --sample-sets but just takes a single filename for all of the files (rather than allowing multiple sets to be identified using a regex pattern

 ## convert